MachukaJoy/Tembea-Travel-App/README.md

 ## Known Bugs
 There are not any known bugs as at now.
-But feel free to let us know should you find any :smiley: :smiley:
+But feel free to let us know should you find any. :smiley: :smiley:

 ## Contributing

 We would love to continue improving this site.
-Please contribute :smiley: :smiley:
+Please contribute. :smiley: :smiley:

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.